soulprogrammer01/atom/README.md

-Hello there ,I'm sameeksha a frontend developer.
+Hello there , I'm sameeksha a frontend developer.